ziutek/mymysql/README.md

 	res, err := my.Start("CALL MyProcedure(1, 2, 3)")
 	checkErr(err)

-	// If we don't known how many result sets will procedure return (procedure
-	// contains selects in loops), we have to read all results up to the result
+	// Procedure can return more than one result set so we have to read all
-	// that doesn't include result set (status only result). for !res.StatusOnly() {
+	// results up to the result that doesn't include result set (status only
+	// result).
+	for !res.StatusOnly() {
 		rows, err := res.GetRows()
 		checkErr(err)